jennylyndle/pic-gallery/README.md

 		<link rel="stylesheet" href="./plugins/pic-gallery/jquery.gallery.css">
 		<link rel="stylesheet" href="./plugins/image-detail/jquery.image-detail.css">

-  5.I assume that these plugins will be inserted into the page on the click of the gallery link in your main page.
+  5. I assume that these plugins will be inserted into the page on the click of the gallery link in your main page.
 	In that case, please add the target location where we are going to display the gallery in your main page and add an Id or reference to  it.
 	6. Please take a look at my index.html page for reference.